aspose-barcode/Aspose.BarCode-Products/barcode/cpp/_index.md

 <h2 class="h2title">Imaging, Rotation & Sizing Support</h2>

-<p>Aspose.BarCode for C++ allows manipulating barcode label borders, border colors, style, margins, and width.
-It also provides the ability to modify background color and bar color as well as means to rotate barcode labels at any angle and produce high-quality images with anti-aliasing.
-In addition to this, developers can set customized resolutions for the resultant images while saving them to any of the supported image formats.</p>
+<p>Aspose.BarCode for C++ allows adjusting barcode label borders, border colors, style, margins, and width.
+It also provides the possibility to modify the background color and bar color of a barcode, as well as functionality to rotate barcode labels at any angle and produce high-quality images with anti-aliasing.
+In addition, developers can customize the resolution of resulting barcode images and save them to any of the supported image formats.</p>

 </div>-->
    <div class="col-lg-12">